Annual Public Health Report

 This is an independent report from the Director of Public Health.
 This is a core part of the Suffolk Joint Strategic Needs Assessment and feeds directly in to the Joint Health and Wellbeing Strategy (JHWS).

-This year, the focus of the report is on health inequalities: A Time to Change: Working Towards Better Health for All in Suffolk
+In 2020 the focus of the report was on health inequalities: A Time to Change: Working Towards Better Health for All in Suffolk

 This year, the focus of the report is children and young people in Suffolk, Suffolk through a child’s eyes.